Constitution of Slovakia

 The Constitution of Slovakia, officially the Constitution of the Slovak Republic (Ústava Slovenskej republiky), is the current constitution of Slovakia.
 It was passed by the Slovak National Council on 1 September 1992 and signed on 3 September 1992 in the Knights Hall of the Bratislava Castle.
-It went to effect on 1 October 1992 (some parts 1 January 1993).

-The passing of constitution is now remembered as Constitution Day on 1 September.
+The constitution went to effect on 1 October 1992 (1 January 1993 in some parts).
+The day of constitution is remembered as Constitution Day on 1 September.

 History

-In 1969 Czechoslovakia became a federation with the Czech Socialist Republic and Slovak Socialist Republic as its constituent parts.
+In 1969, Czechoslovakia became a federation with the Czech Socialist Republic and Slovak Socialist Republic as its constituent parts.
 This happened as a result of Prague Spring reforms, which was a period of political liberalization in Czechoslovakia as a communist state after World War II.
-However, in 1969 the normalization period started and while formally the federation was preserved, power was again centralized.
-The 1968 constitutional law ‘On the Czecho-Slovak Federation’ (No. 143/1968, Art.
-142), stipulated that after passing the new federal constitution, both republics would adopt their own constitutions, but this was never implemented.
+However, in 1969, the normalization period started and while formally the federation was preserved, power was again centralized.
+The 1968 constitutional law "On the Czecho-Slovak Federation" (No. 143/1968, Art.
+142) stipulated that after passing the new federal constitution, both republics would adopt their own constitutions, but this was never implemented.
 First works on a Slovak constitution started right after the Velvet revolution in 1990.
-In March 1990, a group of legal experts led by Professor Juraj Plank prepared the first draft of the Slovak Constitution.
+In March 1990, a group of legal experts formed the Plank Committee, led by Professor Karol Plank.
+This included professionals from the legal field, political figures and prominent professors of law.
+The complexity of the task were not limited to: